iExecBlockchainComputing/deploy-workerpool/README.md

 - Packages: docker and its compose plugin (compose V2 as a plugin for the ```"docker compose"``` command) with the standard installation steps provided on https://docs.docker.com/compose

 - Network : Make sure the core and worker can request the web with HTTP/S (80,443) and that the worker can contact the core (see the port on the testing core URLs or wide open communications between them).
-Also, make sure the Core server can request LetsEncrypt certificates based on the ACME HTTP-01 challenge (see the letsencrypt service companion) which basicly means to provide this server a public IP address.
+Also, make sure the Core server can request LetsEncrypt certificates based on the ACME HTTP-01 challenge (see the letsencrypt service companion) which basically means to provide this server a public IP address.

 Software for deployment an registration (basic installation **on your own**):